-At the Crescent Practice, our Clinical Psychologists offer the following Psychological Services:
+At the Crescent Practice, the Clinical Psychologists offer the following Psychological Services:

 - Psychological Assessment